 Financial Guarantees for Tenders

-It is becoming more and more important for companies responding to Government tenders in South Africa, to prove that the company responding, has financial capacity to execute the contract.
+It is becoming more and more important for companies responding to Government tenders in South Africa, to proof that the company responding, has financial capacity to execute the contract.
 The reason for this is to safeguard Government Entities against companies being awarded a tender and then failing to execute because of a lack of financial resources.

-Below is a typical Financial Guarantee requirement we found in a recent Gauteng Provincial Government tender:
+Underneath is a typical Financial Guarantee requirement we found in a recent Gauteng Provincial Government tender:

 "The responding bidder must show capacity to deliver a sustainable service for a period of three (3) months without external support.